Jamieson Greer: Tenure

+Acting positions

-In April 2025, Greer was appointed as acting director of the Office of Government Ethics and as acting special counsel.
-On August 26, 2025, Greer was succeeded by Eric Ueland as acting director of the Office of Government Ethics.
+On March 26, 2025, Greer was appointed as the acting director of the Office of Government Ethics and as the acting special counsel of the United States.
+Charles Baldis, a former Senate staffer, managed the Office of Special Counsel on Greer's behalf.
+In August, Trump named Eric Ueland to succeed Greer as the acting director of the Office of Government Ethics.

 Views

-Greer has described trade deficits as "a huge problem".
+In August 2017, Greer told the Chico Enterprise-Record that he agreed with President Donald Trump's trade policy.
+He has accused countries, including China, of implementing unfair trade policies against the United States.
+He has described trade deficits as a major issue.
+Greer has derisively described allied shoring as a lighter implementation of globalization.
+He opposes digital service taxes.

-Greer supports tougher economic policies towards China, including the aggressive enforcement of the trade deal that resulted from the China–United States trade war and using export controls and sanctions against China.
-He supports trade deals with countries such as the United Kingdom, Kenya, the Philippines and India to counter China, as well as restoring the U.S. manufacturing base.
+Greer supports implementing stricter economic policies towards China, including the aggressive enforcement of the trade deal that resulted from the China–United States trade war and using export controls and sanctions against China.
+He supports trade deals with countries such as the United Kingdom, Kenya, the Philippines, and India to counter China, as well as restoring the U.S. manufacturing base.
+Greer praised the Phase One trade deal signed between Trump and Chinese vice premier Liu He in January 2020.
+He has called for broadening tariffs on Chinese products to encompass other countries that manufacture products from Chinese companies.

+On August 14, 2026, Greer criticized Canada for retaliating against the tariffs the United States imposed on goods from Canada in 2025.
+He pointed out that the U.S. will not accept any form of retaliation from Canada or any other country.
+He further stated that if a country retaliates against the U.S., the U.S. will "take action".